 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

-- Palau and other PNA countries to ramp up maritime surveillance to combat illegal, unreported and unregulated fishing, TunaPacific, January 2019
+- Palau to continue to combat illegal, unreported and unregulated fishing, TunaPacific, January 2019

 - PNA to work with FFA to combat illegal, unreported and unregulated fishing in the region, TunaPacific, December 2018